Artist's Statement

 “My father gave me my first ‘brownie’ camera when I was six,” Williams recalls.
 “He introduced me to the concept of the rule of thirds, teaching me to place my subject matter into the one-third, not the middle of the photo.
 Williams’ father made sure she received rigorous training in classical photography, learning to focus on composition and more importantly, the play of light.

-The more time Williams spent with horses, the greater her passion became, and very quickly the horse became her primary artistic muse.
+The more time Williams spent with horses, the greater her passion became, the horse becoming her primary artistic muse.
 With encouragement from her family, Williams experimented with a variety of creative mediums and developed her technique.
 Throughout her schooling, she sought out art classes and was supported by her teachers.
 In high school, Williams was privileged to study under the tutelage of Ellie Pucher, an accomplished artist from Vienna.

 She went on to earn her Master’s Degree in Art from the University of British Columbia.
 She embarked on a teaching career of over 30 years, teaching high school art and photography classes.